Light and fluffy coffee cake, made small batch in a loaf pan!

 Keep the cake stored in an airtight container at room temperature.
 It will taste the best on the day it’s baked, but will keep well for up to 3 days.

-Close up of the cross-section of the small batch coffee cake.
+Close up of the top of the small batch coffee cake.

 tools and ingredients: